sebagun/mercadopago-ios/README.md

 					MPPaymentMethod *p = paymentMethods[0];

 					if([p.exceptionsByCardIssuer count] > 0){
-						//Only possible in ARGENTINA.
-Sometimes we can't identify the issuer of some Mastercards
+						/*
-						//so we will send in p.payerCosts the default configuration
+							Only possible in ARGENTINA.
+Sometimes we can't identify the issuer of some Mastercards so we will send in p.payerCosts the default configuration and in p.exceptionsByCardIssuer you will have all the possible issuers with "promos".
-						//and in p.exceptionsByCardIssuer you will have all the possible issuers with "promos".
+							If this happens, let your customer choose the credit card issuer.
-						//If this happens, let your customer choose the credit card issuer.
+							Then use the payer costs from that issuer.
-						//Then use the payer costs from that issuer.
+							> For example, if he chooses the first issuer in the exceptions: p.exceptionsByCardIssuer[0].payerCosts
-						//For example, if he chooses the first issuer in the exceptions:
+							> If he chooses "other", then use the default: p.payerCosts
-						//[p.exceptionsByCardIssuer[0].payerCosts]
+						*/
 					}else{
 						//The common case
 						[self showInstallmentsForPaymentMethod: p andAmount: ##replace with your amount##];